ardhynugroho/lab-setup/README.md

 ## Docker install script

-This install script is a summary of installation steps from https://docs.docker.com/engine/install/ubuntu/
+A summary of installation steps from https://docs.docker.com/engine/install/ubuntu/

-You might need to change user name `ubuntu` in the last line, to a user name used in your setup.
+User name `ubuntu` in the last line might need to be changed to other user name

 ```
 sudo addgroup ubuntu docker